Failure IS an option. Exploring Advanced Material Models on the 3DEXPERIENCE Platform

 Finite Element Analysis (FEA) has been used for decades to help engineers understand how parts and the materials they are made from will behave in real life.
 In most cases, the analyst is looking for stresses that exceed yield or strain higher than the failure rating of the material.
 This is a tried-and-true method that is standard in the industry.
 What happens when it is necessary to understand not just where the part will fail, but HOW it will fail?
 Furthermore, how does that failure propagate through the part material?
 These are difficult questions that usually require heavy investment in software, testing, and expertise to answer.
 Using 3DEXPERIENCE Structural tools, solutions to these questions are now easier to answer and more accessible than ever!
 Let’s take a look.

 Fracture and damage mechanics are nothing new to the experienced ABAQUS user but have been unattainable for CAD-embedded simulation tools like SOLIDWORKS Simulation.
 3DEXPERIENCE Structural simulation does a wonderful job of bringing both worlds together.
 To demonstrate damage and fracture, we are going to use the classic example of a Charpy test.
-If you are unfamiliar with the Charpy test, see below and check out the links here and here.
+If you are unfamiliar with the Charpy test, watch this video.